Let Velprove through your firewall

 Asiaasia1.probe.velprove.com51.79.140.29

 Machine-readable copies of this list: /ips.json and /ips.txt.
-The text endpoint puts one bare IPv4 per line for firewall scripts and keeps the region mapping in leading # comment lines.
+The text version has one IPv4 per line so a firewall script can read it directly, with the region for each one in leading # comment lines.

 Frequently asked questions